I Want a Girl (Just Like the Girl That Married Dear Old Dad)

 "I Want a Girl (Just Like the Girl That Married Dear Old Dad)" (sometimes shortened to "I Want a Girl") is a popular song of 1911 composed by Harry Von Tilzer and with lyrics by William Dillon, which has become a barbershop quartet standard.

+Creation

 Von Tilzer and Dillon had never written a song together before, but finding themselves on the same vaudeville bill, von Tilzer suggested they might collaborate on some songs while on the road.
 Dillon had already had some success with "girl" songs such as "I'd Rather Have a Girlie Than an Automobile", so von Tilzer suggested they try another in that vein.
 The song was finished in February 1911, and was published on March 11, 1911.
 While singers immediately took to it, Dillon and von Tilzer did not use it much themselves.